MCZhi/Driving-IRL-NGSIM/README.md

 pip install -r requirements.txt
 ```

-Download the NGSIM dataset from [this website](https://data.transportation.gov/Automobiles/Next-Generation-Simulation-NGSIM-Vehicle-Trajector/8ect-6jqj) (export to csv file) and run dump_data.py along with the path of the csv file (may take a while)
+Download the NGSIM dataset from [this website](https://data.transportation.gov/Automobiles/Next-Generation-Simulation-NGSIM-Vehicle-Trajector/8ect-6jqj) (export to csv file) and run dump_data.py along with the path to the downloaded csv file (may take a while)
 ```shell
 python dump_data.py [YOUR PATH]/Next_Generation_Simulation__NGSIM__Vehicle_Trajectories_and_Supporting_Data.csv
 ```